Ghana Service and Learning Trip

 How will I know what to expect?

 We will have three pre-trip meetings either in person or online.
 These meetings are required for participation.
+If you have questions prior to registration, please contact us at info@be2live.org and we can set up a time to meet.

 Is the food and water safe?